The Rule of the Word

 Landscape

-1.1 By faith in our Lord Master Christ the Living Word you are a victorious child of God who is filled with The Holy Spirit.
+1.1 By the Lord’s grace and through faith in our Lord Master Christ the Living Word you are a victorious child of God who is filled with The Holy Spirit.
 You are called to be a disciple and to make disciples.

 1.2 In so doing you glorify, serve, know, and love God as the hands and feet of our Lord Master Christ the Living Word.
 In so doing you share in the ways he is restoring and renewing all things as he brings heaven to earth.
 “Your kingdom come, your will be done, on earth as it is in heaven” (Matthew 6:10).
 As one of our Father’s soldiers, this is your joyous purpose.
 The point is to point to him.

-1.4 The Rule of the Word is a pattern, discipline and guide with particular attention to the most holy written word.
-Attentiveness to this most holy written word excavates and illumines the Living Word, our Lord Master Christ, within you.
+1.4 The Rule of the Word is a pattern, discipline and guide with particular attention to the most holy written Word.
+Attentiveness to this most holy written Word illumines the Living Word, our Lord Master Christ, within you.
 “Abide in me, and I in you,” he said.
 “As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me” (John 15:4).
 This is a work and gift of our Father.

 1.5 You follow The Rule daily as a way to deny yourself, take up your cross, and follow our Lord Master Christ the Living Word by shaping your thoughts and life by him and by his counsel.
 The Rule will thereby help you bring to fruition, as one of your Father’s soldiers, and by his grace, your joyous purpose.

-1.6 The most holy written word shapes your prayers, attitudes, decisions, behaviours and life.
-The most holy written word is read, prayed, memorized, studied, and used to punctuate each day.
-In this way it is a clock of truth which calls you to attention, and calls you forward in that truth.
+1.6 The most holy written Word shapes your prayers, attitudes, decisions, behaviours and life.
+The most holy written Word is read, prayed, memorized, studied, and used to punctuate each day.
+We are in need of a clock which calls us to attention and forward in truth.
 Instead of just listening to yourself and to your own thoughts, which are so easily led astray, you are speaking and teaching the truth to yourself, because Truth himself is speaking and teaching you.
+In the Spirit, you will endeavour to take every thought captive (2 Corinthians 10:5).

 1.7 In Mark 13:31 our Lord Master Christ the Living Word said: “Heaven and earth will pass away, but my words will not pass away.”
 When your life is Scripture-steeped and prayer-soaked, you are travelling an eternal Way which will never fade, rust, perish, falter or fall; you are willfully participating in, by your Father’s grace, a present eternity.